hamidreza-83/Project-Server-Android/README.md

     Can easily be adapted for any similar data API: Designed for flexibility and reusability with other API endpoints.

-🖼️ Demo

-Below is a screenshot of the main screen, showing fetched movies in a well-designed list:

 🚀 Getting Started